ev3dev/ev3dev.github.io/docs/sensors/index.md

 differentiate between most of these sensors though, so you have to tell it which one your have or just use the generic driver.

+WeDo sensors, referred to as **Analog/WeDo**, are also analog sensors.
+They are actually electrically similar to Analog/EV3 sensors (require 5V power and have ID resistor).
+Currently, we only support WeDo sensors attached to a WeDo hub, but if someone would like to design a cable and modify the `ev3-analog-sensor` driver, we could easily make them work with the input ports on the EV3.

 RCX sensors also fall into this category, but do not work with the EV3 - at least not with the converter cable described in the NXT Hardware Developers kit.
 This is due to a difference in the input port pins between the EV3 and the NXT.
-If someone wants to research the [LEGO 8528] cable or design a new converter cable, we could probably make them work.
+If someone wants design a new converter cable, we could make them work.

 ### LEGO NXT Color Sensor